Compton scattering from the proton in an effective field theory with explicit Delta degrees of freedom: Theoretical Ingredients

+The polarisabilities used in Eq.~(\ref{eq:Asinw}) can be generalised to define dynamical, i.e.~energy-dependent, polarisabilities~\cite{Griesshammer:2001uw,Hi04}.
+(These should not be confused with the generalised polarisabilities that can be accessed in virtual Compton scattering.)
+This is equivalent to a multipole decomposition of the structure (i.e.~non-Born) part of the Compton amplitude.
+For further discussion of the definition and usefulness of energy-dependent/dynamical polarisabilities, see Ref.~\cite{Gr12}.
+Here, however, we work with the full amplitudes rather than a truncated multipole decomposition.

-Since the \ChiEFT Lagrangian is well-established, see e.g.~Refs.~\cite{BKM, SS12}; we quote here only the terms relevant to Compton scattering at the order to which we work, so as to establish notation and conventions.
-The leading meson-meson terms are:
+We calculate the amplitudes within the framework of \ChiEFT.
+Since the heavy-baryon $\piN$ Lagrangian is well-established, see e.g.~Refs.~\cite{BKM, SS12}; we do not reproduce it here.
+We use terms up to fourth order in ${\cal L}_{\piN}$, using the conventions of Refs.~\cite{BKM,FMMS,MMS}.
+The terms relevant to Compton scattering at the order to which we work are given in Ref.~\cite{Gr12}.
+Only the leading terms of ${\cal L}_{\pi \pi}$ are required, except for the anomalous part of ${\cal L}_{\pi \pi}^{(4)}$ which governs $\pi^0\to\gamma\gamma$.

-Here, ${\pi}^a$ is the pion isotriplet with isospin index $a=1,2,3$, $\fpi$ the pion-decay constant, $A^\mu$ the photon field, and $e=-|e|$ the electron charge.

-In heavy-baryon $\chi$PT, the relativistic nucleon Dirac spinor and isospinor $\psi$ is re-expressed in terms of a ``heavy-baryon'' spinor $H$ that has the straight-line propagation of a nucleon of mass $\MN$ and four-velocity $v$ removed from its dynamics, so that $\slashed{v}H=H$.
-In the rest-frame of the nucleus its velocity is $v^\mu=g^{0\mu}$ and its spin is $S^\mu=(0,\vec{\sigma}/2)$, where $\sigma_i$ are the Pauli spin matrices~\cite{JM91a,JM91b}.
-At leading order, the pion and nucleon couple via the axial coupling $\ga$: